Postprofessional Doctor of Physical Therapy Non-Degree

 The course discusses gender-specific health care issues including care and treatment of pelvic pain, incontinence, female athlete triad, testicular cancer, menopause, osteoporosis, prostate disease, pre and post-partum exercise, breast health and lymphedema.
 Topics will focus on analyzing and comparing contemporary and traditional interventions and the impact of evolving knowledge in this area.
 Prerequisite: HP805 tDPT Foundations or the Orientation for Success.

 PT838 Capstone Project+

 The capstone project is an integration of the many course experiences the student has been exposed during their matriculation as a student.
 The capstone project provides each student with an opportunity to demonstrate his or her knowledge and skills in an Evidence-in-Practice project or a reliability study.
 The final product for the course is a manuscript, which is scrutinized in the same fashion as a submission of manuscript to a journal.
 This is the final course taken in our curriculum.
-Prerequisite: HP808 Statistics, HP809 Quantitative Research, HP811 Evidence Based Practice I and HP812 Evidence Based Practice II.
+Prerequisite: HP805 tDPT Foundations or the Orientation for Success, HP808 Statistics, HP809 Quantitative Research Methods & Designs, HP811 Evidence-Based Practice I and HP812 Evidence-Based Practice II.

 Tuition is due two weeks prior to the start of each course.
 Tuition received after the deadline will not be accepted and the student will not be allowed to start the course.
 Any tuition fee paid toward non-degree option may not be applied to Postprofessional Doctor of Physical Therapy Degree option or other degree programs at ATSU.
 Note: Tuition and fees are subject to change